Glossary

 Segregated witness (SegWit) #

-Segregated Witness, or SegWit, is the name for a soft fork change in the transaction format of Bitcoin.
+Segregated Witness, or SegWit, is the name for a soft fork change in the transaction format of bitcoin.
 It was described in BIP141.
 It was intended to mitigate a blockchain size limitation problem that reduces bitcoin transaction speed.
 It does this by splitting the transaction into two segments, removing the unlocking signature (witness data) from the original portion and appending it as a separate structure at the end.
-The original section hold the sender and receiver data, and the new witness structure contain scripts and signatures.
+The original section holds the sender and receiver data, and the new witness structure contains scripts and signatures.

 Taproot #